 - Run both sound and vibration simultaneously from the start — vibration alone is rarely enough for deep sleepers.

 - Position the sensor carefully so it makes good contact with the gusset area.
-A poorly positioned sensor misses the first drops.
+Poor positioning can cause missed triggers.

-- Expect the first two to four weeks to be rough.
-The child won’t wake independently at first, and you will.
-This is normal and not a sign the alarm isn’t working.
+- Expect the first two to four weeks to be challenging.
+The child may not wake independently at first, and you may need to wake them.
+This is normal.

-- Keep a simple record of wet nights, timing, and whether the child woke — this tells you whether progress is happening even when it doesn’t feel like it.
+- Keep a simple record of wet nights, timing, and whether the child woke — this helps track progress even if it’s not immediately obvious.

-- Don’t stop at the first dry run.
+- Don’t stop at the first dry night.
 NICE recommends continuing until 14 consecutive dry nights are achieved.

-- Check the wire connection each night before bed — connection issues are the most common reason for missed triggers.
+- Check the wire connection each night before bed — connection issues are a common reason for missed triggers.

 The Bottom Line on the Night Hawk

-The Night Hawk bedwetting alarm is a well-regarded, durable wired alarm system that fits appropriately within a standard alarm therapy programme.
-It is not meaningfully superior to other reputable alarms such as the Malem — the research base does not support strong claims for one brand over another.
-What matters most is consistent use over sufficient time, with a motivated child and a family that can sustain the process.
+The Night Hawk bedwetting alarm is a reputable, durable wired alarm system suitable for a standard alarm therapy program.
+It is not superior to other trusted alarms like the Malem, as research does not support strong brand-specific claims.
+The key to success is consistent use over time, with a motivated child and a family committed to the process.

-If you’re choosing between alarm brands, pick one that’s easy to attach, loud enough to wake your child (with your help initially), and robust enough to last 12 weeks of nightly use.
-The Night Hawk meets those criteria.
-If you’re not yet sure whether alarm therapy is the right approach for your child, start with a GP or continence nurse — they can help you assess readiness before you commit.
+If choosing an alarm, select one that is easy to attach, loud enough to wake your child (initially with your help), and robust enough for 12 weeks of nightly use.
+The Night Hawk meets these criteria.
+If you’re unsure whether alarm therapy is right for your child, consult your GP or continence nurse for guidance before starting.